-The related notion of \textit{partial separability} refers to the existence of a set of coordinates allowing one to separate the HJ equation into a system of both ODEs and PDEs, the latter ones involving just a subset of independent variables.
-This important subject, in contrast to the theory of total separability, has received so far much less attention.
+The related notion of \textit{partial separability} refers to the existence of a set of coordinates allowing one to separate the HJ equations into a system of both ODEs and PDEs, the latter ones involving just a subset of independent variables.
+This relevant subject, in contrast to the theory of total separability, has received so far much less attention.
 The first study on partial separability dates back to 1896 and is due to G. Di Pirro \cite{DPAMPA1896}, who considered a generalization of the notion of St\"ackel matrix.
-In his construction, it was assumed that a single row of this matrix, say the first one, depends on a \textit{block of coordinates} $(q^1,\ldots,q^r)$, whereas the remaining rows depend each on one coordinate only, picked up from the set $(q^{r+1},\ldots,q^{n})$.
-In this way, Di Pirro defined new Hamiltonian systems admitting $(n-r)$ first integrals, which are homogeneous, quadratic in the momenta and orthogonally separated.
+In his construction, it was assumed that a single row of the $(n-r)\times (n-r)$ generalized St\"ackel matrix, say the first one, depends on a \textit{block of coordinates} $(q^1,\ldots,q^r)$, whereas the remaining rows depend each on one coordinate only, picked up from the set $(q^{r+1},\ldots,q^{n})$.
+In this way, Di Pirro defined new Hamiltonian systems admitting $n-r$ first integrals, which are homogeneous, quadratic in the momenta, and orthogonally separated.

-Taking into account these results, in 1897 St\"ackel generalized his original construction \cite{StCRAS1893} by proposing a block-St\"ackel invertible matrix, in which more than one row may depend on a subset of coordinates (which are different for each row).
+Taking into account these results, in 1897, St\"ackel generalized his original construction \cite{StCRAS1893} by proposing a block-St\"ackel invertible matrix, in which more than one row may depend on a subset of coordinates (which are different for each row).
 The number of quadratic integrals so obtained coincides with the number of subsets of coordinates.
 Further results have been contributed by Havas \cite{HavasJMP1976}, who considered for the first time partial separation of the HJ equation in non-orthogonal coordinate systems.
-Subsequently, Boyer et al. obtained in \cite{BKMCMP1978} a complete list of all partial separable coordinate systems for the Helmoltz and the HJ equations in non-orthogonal coordinates, for the case of four-dimensional Riemannian spaces.
-Recently, in \cite{CR2019SIGMA}, the notion of partial separability has been discussed in the context of Riemannian geometry; in \cite{DKNSIGMA2019}, partially separated Painlev\'e metrics and their conformal deformations have been related to the classical inverse Calder\'on problem.
+Subsequently, Boyer et al. obtained in \cite{BKMCMP1978} a complete list of all partial separable coordinate systems for the Helmholtz and the HJ equations in non-orthogonal coordinates for the case of four-dimensional Riemannian spaces.
+Recently, in \cite{CR2019SIGMA} the notion of partial separability has been discussed in the context of Riemannian geometry; in \cite{DKNSIGMA2019}, partially separated Painlev\'e metrics and their conformal deformations have been related to the classical inverse Calder\'on problem.